Starting an academic job: teaching in your first year as a professor

 Facilitator: Drs.
 Jackie Boyden and Kate Creasy Townsend, Nursing

-Convener: Stacey Bevan, CTL Graduate Fellow, Nursing
+Convener: Stacey Bevan, CETLI Graduate Fellow, Nursing

 Whether designing a syllabus or adapting an established course, preparing to teach is a significant part of transitioning into the role of a professor.
 Hear valuable insights from Drs.
 Jackie Boyden and Kate Townsend on their first year as Penn faculty.
 We will cover topics such as discussing teaching with department leadership, balancing time as a new professor and drafting course materials.
 This is the second of a series on teaching and the academic job market.
 Lunch will be provided!